awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_Entity.md

 ## Contents<a name="API_streaming_Entity_Contents"></a>

  ** Category **   <a name="transcribe-Type-streaming_Entity-Category"></a>
-The category of of information identified in this entity; for example, PII\.
+The category of information identified in this entity; for example, PII\.
 Type: String
 Required: No